isaaclhk/Projects/Python projects/breast cancer prediction.md

 ![Figure_1](https://user-images.githubusercontent.com/71438259/209077374-0e57a3b4-efb1-4bd8-9755-0d06ed16297b.png)

 There are 357 benign tumors and 212 malignant tumors in the dataset. </br>
-Next, the remaining features are described and visualized using scatterplot matrices to identify patterns and trends. </br>
+Next, the remaining features are described and visualized using scatterplot matrices to identify patterns. </br>
 3 sets of scatterplot matrices are made to compare means, standard errors and worsts respectively.

 ```